miyakogi/wdom/docs/dom.rst

 DOM Reference
 =============

-``wdom.dom.Tag`` class provides dom implementation which is syncronized on python and browser.
+``wdom.dom.Tag`` class provides dom implementation which is synchronized on python and browser.